 Incredible Online Educational Resources

 With free educational resources for nearly every subject and learning style available through a quick Google search, there’s no better time to learn from home than now.
 These links are just a few of the amazing websites that kids can access to help them ace their next test or write that perfect English paper.

 This nonprofit website provides dozens of in-depth lessons on everything from trigonometry to world history.
 Perfect for middle and high schoolers, Khan Academy features videos, interactive problems, and more.

 Flashcards always worked when you were a kid and they still work today — they’ve just gone digital!
 With Quizlet, your child can create their own sets of flashcards to work on memorizing key concepts, or they can browse ready-made cards on a variety of topics.

 There’s no better way to have fun while studying Spanish or French than playing the fun mobile game Duolingo.
 In just a few minutes a day, your kid can enrich their classroom learning with vocabulary, grammar, and pronunciation.

 Remember CliffsNotes?
 Shmoop is even better because it’s actually fun!
 These humor-injected study guides and study tools make learning easier — and your kid may even be inspired to read more, too.

-Fancy graphing calculators can be a necessary (and expensive) tool for advanced math classes.
+Fancy graphing calculators for back to school can be a necessary (and expensive) tool for advanced math classes.
 This free app does all the work of a TI-82 without the hefty price tag.
 It even features a lockdown mode for use during exams.